- the events and digital format of the events hosted

 We use your personal information to contact you regarding your registration to attend, volunteer or speak at a Conference, to notify you of any changes to our policies and practices, for commercial, sales or investment purposes, and to respond to any requests or inquiries you may submit to us.
 If you subscribe to marketing, such as newsletters, we will use your information as described below.
 We may collect information from these communications to improve our Services.

-We will use your personal information for outreach and marketing, such as to send you information about our future events and programs that might be of interest to you and to exhibit attending companies.
+We will use your personal information for outreach and marketing, such as to send you information about our future events and programs that might be of interest to you.
 You can opt-out of these communications by using the unsubscribe links in our communications at any time or update your preferences to only receive certain communication.

 We process your personal information: